Employees - Deed of company arrangement

 When submitting a claim, ask the deed administrator to acknowledge receipt of your claim and advise if any further information is needed.

 If the deed administrator rejects your claim after you have taken the above steps, you may wish to seek your own legal advice.
 This should be done promptly.
 Depending on the terms of the deed, you may have a limited time in which to take legal action to challenge the decision.
 If you have a query about the timing of the payment, discuss this with the deed administrator.

-Employees who are owed certain employee entitlement after losing their job because their employer went bankrupt or into liquidation may be able to get financial help from the Australian Government.
+Employees who are owed certain employee entitlements after losing their job because their employer went into liquidation may be able to get financial help from the Australian Government.

-The FEG is a scheme of last resort, to assist employees who have lost their job because their employer entered liquidation or bankruptcy.
-The FEG will operate in relation to claims for assistance for unpaid employee entitlements for all employer insolvency events that occur on or after 5 December 2012.
-For more information about the FEG visit www.deewr.gov.au/feg, call the FEG Hotline on 1300 135 040 or email FEG@deewr.gov.au
+The FEG is a scheme of last resort, to assist employees who have lost their job because their employer entered liquidation.
+The FEG operates in relation to claims for assistance for unpaid employee entitlements for all employer insolvency events that occur on or after 5 December 2012.
+For more information visit the FEG website, call the FEG hotline on 1300 135 040 or email FEG@employment.gov.au.

-You may wish to seek independent legal advice on whether the terms of a proposed deed will affect your ability to make a claim under FEG or GEERS if the company subsequently goes into liquidation.
+You may wish to seek independent legal advice on whether the terms of a proposed deed will affect your claim under the FEG if the company subsequently goes into liquidation.

 Do I receive a payment summary or separation certificate?